hackupc/guides-page/_pages/guide/sponsor.md

 ### When will you get participant data?
-Participant emails, links, and resumes will be sent to you via email shortly after the event.
-We will follow-up to request an email for us to send the data to.
+Participants resumes will be sent to you shortly before the event.

 ### When to arrive?
-If you have a booth for the event, we recommend you arrive between 7:00 AM and 8:00 AM to set up your booth on the first floor of the SEEC building.
-We recommend you stay at least from when you arrive until hacking begins at noon.
-We are having a career fair from 11:00 AM to noon.
+If you have a stand for the event, we recommend you arrive between 12:00 PM and 14:00 PM to set up your stand on your location.
+We recommend you to stay at least from when you arrive until hacking begins at noon.

-### Will your logo be on our website?
-Yes, of course!
-If you can, send us an AI or SVG file of your logo so we can use it for our t-shirts.
-A good quality PNG will also work.
-Check out your logo on our website at HackCU.org

-### Can you send mentors or recruiters?
-You are allowed to send mentors.
-We recommend they stay for at least one hour, and they are allowed to come at any time during the event.
-Check out our [mentor guide](../mentor/).
-Depending on your tier, you will be able to send recruiters to the event as well.
-Please contact your HackCU representative if you are unsure of your tier.

 ### What do you do with swag?
 Participants love company swag!
 If you have a table, feel free to bring it for your table.
 If you don't